amundo/drawwave/README.md

 1. The Web Audio API (WAAPI, I guess?)
 2. SVG
-3. An moving window alogirthm to smooth the waveform
+3. A moving window algorithm to smooth the waveform

 There are a lot of good libraries for doing this but I want to learn how to do it for fun (and to improve my understanding